 What Goes Where?

-OK – let’s talk about what goes where when you’re organizing your kitchen cabinets.
+OK – let’s talk about what goes where when you’re organizing your kitchen cabinets and drawers.
 This part is very important because it determines how well your kitchen will function.

 - You want dishes, utensils and bake wear close to the dishwasher so that you can easily unload.